 OS Full Disk Encryption¶

 BitLocker is the full volume encryption solution bundled with Microsoft Windows.
-The main reason we recommend it is because of its use of TPM.
-ElcomSoft, a forensics company, has written about it in Understanding BitLocker TPM Protection.
+The main reason we recommend it for encrypting your boot drive is because of its use of TPM.
+ElcomSoft, a forensics company, has written about this feature in Understanding BitLocker TPM Protection.

 BitLocker is only supported on Pro, Enterprise and Education editions of Windows.
 It can be enabled on Home editions provided that they meet the prerequisites.